A mysterious package

 Koko opened the letter box and popped Kevin inside.
 We watched on her control-slab as Kevin buzzed down a hallway, most of the apartment was dark but a soft, hazy, wide shaft of light played out from an open doorway across the hallway's floor.
 Koko directed Kevin into the room.

 The soft candlelight flared in Kevin's night vision, giving the video feed a oversaturated, blurry look.
 Yaroh was there, strapped to a bed and dressed as a geisha!
-Sitting there was also a woman we presumed was Royla.
+Sitting there also was a woman we presumed was Royla.
 Gripping a scalpel, she was talking to something on the wall and slowly peeling squares of skin out of Yaroh, who was convulsing and twitching, a ball gag stifling his screams.

 It was enough for Trigger, the apartment door didn't hold up to his savage kick, he was in and running.
 The rest of us followed.